57th Army (Soviet Union): First formation

+Starting on 1 January 1942, the 57th Army participated in the offensive by Southwestern Front against the lines of the German 6th Army and 17th Army.
+After the Soviet 6th Army had forced a breach around Izium at the gap of the two German armies' positions, 57th Army and the 6th Cavalry Corps were inserted into the new salient, capturing Barvinkove (Russian spelling: Barvenkovo) on 24 January and the important logistical strongpoint Lozova, including a German supply depot, on the 27th.
+The Germans reacted by 3 February with the transfer of XI Corps to the Pavlohrad sector, where it stood opposite 57th Army, which was now in the Barvenkovo Salient, bordered in the southeast by XLIV Corps, in the south by Gruppe Mackensen of III Panzer Corps, in the west by XI Corps, and in the north by Gruppe Dostler and by LI Army Corps.

 During the May 1942 Battle of Kharkov, the army was surrounded and practically destroyed.
 Attempting to break out, General Podlas, the army commander, was killed in action.
 Slowly rebuilt, by December 1942, the army was part of the Stalingrad Front.
 The 57th Army was disbanded in February 1943 to form the headquarters of the 68th Army.

 Second formation

 The 57th Army was formed a second time in April 1943 and subordinated to the Southwestern Front.
 The 68th Rifle Corps first appears in Soviet OOB 1 August 1943, as part of the 57th Army, Southwestern Front.
 Subordinate divisions at this time were the 19th, 52nd, and 303rd Rifle Divisions.

-The army subsequently fought in the Ukraine, Romania, Bulgaria, Yugoslavia, and Hungary until the end of the war.
+The army subsequently fought in Ukraine, Romania, Bulgaria, Yugoslavia, and Hungary until the end of the war.
 During the final months of the war, the army occupied the southernmost position of the Soviet front line; to the south of 57th Army on the eastern front were Bulgarian (including the Bulgarian First Army) and Yugoslavian forces.
 At war's end, the 57th Army was subordinated to the 3rd Ukrainian Front, and commanded the following forces.